Inca's Balsa Log Raft

 My evaluation says, that both rafts (this with a condor and that with curved mast) are drawn of decorative reasons on that sketch of a battle - or to tell a good story - or simply to fill out an empty space on the paper.
-At least we know, that no raft will sail into an active battle field as is indicated here.
+At least we know, that very few raft will sail voluntary into an active battle field as is indicated here.

 - and that means probably one original and two mirrored copies -

 Not all what is drawn with ink is old

 - too sketches can simulate to be oldish -

 This sketch has given much confusion

 An encounter between two cultures in that time was always hostile - pure sea robbery - well, the raft was conquered, the seamen thrown out and the women taken on board

 These strange alike lateen sails seem to be an erroneous interpretation from a draughtsman.

 But that isn't so - the sketch was made and published to justify the choice of lateen rigging for the Manteña Huancavilca expeditions twenty years ago.

 If not done as free hand, copying in that time before Xerox too was by a 'Photo-Graphic technology'.
 (Photo=light and Graphic=draw)